Bachelor of Arts (BA) Degree with a Major in History and a Major Concentration in History: International Concentration

 • A minimum of 2 courses (6 credit hours) from departmental course offerings of 400-level seminars.

-In addition to the degree requirements, students following the major concentration in History: International Concentration will be required to:
+In addition to the degree and major requirements, students following the major concentration in History: International Concentration will be required to:

 • Complete a significant study abroad experience (such as those recommended by Rice's Office of International Programs).